continuouscoordination/principles/en/04-tell-the-future.md

 # 04: Tell the future

 **You can learn from history, but you can change the future.
 That makes communicating intent across your org an _actual superpower_.
-When contributors do it, leaders can course correct before days/weeks/months get burned.
+When contributors do it, leaders can course-correct before days/weeks/months get burned.
 When leaders do it, contributors can drive progress autonomously.**

 ## The theory